HypDAE: Hyperbolic Diffusion Autoencoders for Hierarchical Few-shot Image Generation: Introduction

-Although prior work~\cite{Li23HAE} demonstrates the advantages of hierarchical representation over Euclidean latent space for diverse few-shot image generation, it faces three primary challenges (shown in \cref{fig: Comparison}): \textbf{1)} Limited image quality due to the generative constraints of GANs, especially with insufficient training data; \textbf{2)} Restricted diversity from the 1-to-1 mapping between hyperbolic and image spaces, resulting in loss of high-frequency details when latent codes are under-trained; and \textbf{3)} Inability to specify the direction for editing identity-irrelevant features, often causing entanglement with identity-relevant attributes and potential category shifts in generated images.
-However, the recent advances in diffusion models~\cite{preechakul21diffae, Liu23zero123, Ruiz23DreamBooth, Zhang23Controlnet, Huang23Composer, Chen24anydoor, Li24Bifrost, Ye23ip-adapter, Cao23Masactrl} now enable high-quality image generation with rich, diverse details.
-Furthermore, robust pre-trained ``foundation'' models~\cite{Rombach22ldm, Radford21CLIP} support fine-tuning with limited data and exhibit exceptional out-of-distribution generation capabilities.
+Despite the advantages of hierarchical representation for few-shot image generations~\cite{Li23HAE}, existing methods are dominated by GAN-based approaches and face three primary challenges: \textbf{1)} Suboptimal image quality due to the generative constraints of GANs, particularly with insufficient training data; \textbf{2)} Reduced diversity from the 1-to-1 mapping between hyperbolic and image spaces, which leads to the loss of high-frequency details when latent codes are insufficiently trained; and \textbf{3)} The necessity of labeled data for learning hierarchical latent representations.
+In parallel, recent advances in diffusion models~\cite{preechakul21diffae, Kumari22customdiffusion, Ruiz23DreamBooth, Ye23ip-adapter, Cao23Masactrl} enable high-quality image generation with rich, diverse details.
+Moreover, pre-trained foundation models (e.g., Stable Diffusion~\cite{Rombach22ldm}, CLIP~\cite{Radford21CLIP}) further support adaptation with limited data and strong generalization.